10 Things to Know Before Moving to France

 France is a leading member of the European Union.
 It is a modern, liberal republic.
 It has the world’s sixth-largest economy.
 France is about the size of Texas and has 8 land borders and extended coasts on the Atlantic, English Chanel, and the Mediterranean.

 France, like most of its neighbors, uses the Euro for its currency.

 A former colonial power, France maintains a certain matriarchal position amongst its former colonies.
 The Organisation Internationale de la Francophonie is roughly the French equivalent of the British Commonwealth, promoting friendship and cultural ties amongst the nations of the world’s French speakers.
 Many more French speakers live in Africa than in Europe.

 France is the most visited country in the world.
-Tourism is a very big industry, accounting for 10% of the nation’s income.
+Tourism is a huge industry, accounting for 10% of the nation’s income.
 The tourism industry consists of both domestic and international tourists.
-Though Paris is naturally the primary destination for foreign tourists, you can expect to see tourists in locations throughout the country.
+Though Paris is naturally the primary destination for foreign tourists, you can expect tourists in locations throughout the country.

-While urban France is about the pinnacle of modernity, the French country side is surprisingly rural, and if not primitive, than it is at least quaint.
-Even compared to American “small towns” there lots of villages and hamlets throughout the country.
+While urban France is about the pinnacle of modernity, the French countryside is surprisingly rural, and if not primitive, it is at least quaint.
+Even compared to American “small towns,” there are many villages and hamlets throughout the country.
 Some of the best restaurants in the world are in these small locations.